edelgrace/blog/content/post/2009-07-08-end-of-holding-on.md

 Disclaimer: N/A

-Comments: This is a poem we had to write in LA&#8230;I hate writing poems but everyone said it was good.
-Ehhh I love this one because the girl talking in this poem is me in a way&#8230;cause this is based on my experiences from the Philippines&#8230;
+Comments: This is a poem we had to write in LA...I hate writing poems but everyone said it was good.
+Ehhh I love this one because the girl talking in this poem is me in a way...cause this is based on my experiences from the Philippines...

 Synopsis: Holding hands means a lot, but hands eventually slip away.